 The former experience of the current Egyptian leadership in managing various types of economic crises, in a relatively short period of time, will definitely help the Egyptian economy survive the current crisis.
 That is even more possible thanks to the generous deposits and investments by the Arab Gulf countries, and the continued support of the International Monetary Fund.
 Yet, we have to keep in mind that all these efforts are only going to provide a temporary fix to a pressing issue.
 They will not provide a real solution to Egypt’s chronic economic crisis.

-In that sense, the question that the Egyptian government and its safety network of regional and international supporters should focus on, is about how to avoid the crisis after the current crisis.
-In other words, how to get the Egyptian economy liberated from the painful roller coaster of extreme stress followed by short recovery that has not stopped for seventy years.
-The continuity of the comprehensive macroeconomic reform program, that was launched in 2016, is only one step in the direction to achieve this goal, but it cannot be seen as a goal in itself.
+In that sense, the question that the Egyptian government and its safety network of regional and international supporters should focus on is how to avoid the crisis after the current crisis.
+In other words, how to get the Egyptian economy liberated from the painful roller coaster of extreme stress followed by a short recovery that has not stopped for seventy years.
+The continuity of the comprehensive macroeconomic reform program, that was launched in 2016, is only one step in the direction of achieving this goal, but it cannot be seen as a goal in itself.

 Rather, the end goal should be to ditch the existing outdated economic system, which in its essence is a distorted hybrid of Nasser’s failed socialism and Sadat’s incomplete liberalism; in order to establish a modern economic system, that is in perfect harmony with the changing nature and priorities of the global economic system.
 Malaysia and Singapore are two interesting case studies to examine for that purpose.
 It is not going to be an easy mission, neither for the government nor for the citizens, but its prospected fruit is worth the pain.